majiiidh/Hyperliquid_Withdraw/README.md

 # Withdraw Staked $HYPE Using Hyperliquid Python SDK

-This repository provides simple Python examples for interacting with the [Hyperliquid](https://hyperliquid.xyz) network using the [official Python SDK](https://github.com/hyperliquid-dex/hyperliquid-python-sdk).
+This repository provides simple Python examples for interacting with the [Hyperliquid](https://hyperliquid.xyz) network using the [Official Python SDK](https://github.com/hyperliquid-dex/hyperliquid-python-sdk).

 Currently, it includes a script to **undelegate from a validator** and **unstake HYPE tokens** from the staking account back to your spot account.